Trump protest in Minneapolis erupts in pepper spray, MAGA hat fires

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM

 Trump praised police officers during his rally.
-USA Today reported that Minneapolis police were not allowed to attent the rally in their uniforms, so they wore, "Cops For Trump" t-shirts.
+USA Today reported that Minneapolis police were not allowed to attend the rally in their uniforms, so they wore, "Cops For Trump" t-shirts.

 The Associated Press contributed to this report.